Back to top

 };

-ViewerSupport simplifies the setup for JFace Viewers in cases where all columns should be displayed.
-It registers changes listener on the collection as well as on the individual elements.
+ViewerSupport simplifies the setup for JFace viewers in cases where selected columns should be displayed.
+It registers changes listeners on the collection as well as on the individual elements.

-ViewerSupport creates via its bind() the LabelProvider and ContentProvider automatically.
+ViewerSupport creates via the bind() method the LabelProvider and ContentProvider for a viewer automatically.

 input = new WritableList(MyModel.getPersons(), Person.class);

-// The following will create and bind the data
+// The following creates and binds the data

-// for the table based on the input
+// for the Table based on the provided input

 // content provider / setInput required